 The IRS recently reviewed the government cost of processing IRS tax payment installment agreements, which has resulted in the IRS proposing to increase the costs for filing IRS installment agreements.

-The IRS tax payment installment agreement is one of the remedies of last resort to taxpayers who have outstanding tax liabilities.
-There are a number of rules associated with the IRS installment agreement program, but generally the program allows taxpayers to pay their tax obligations out over time.
+The IRS tax payment installment agreement is one of the remedies of last resort for taxpayers who have outstanding tax liabilities.
+There are a number of rules associated with the IRS installment agreement program, but generally, the program allows taxpayers to pay their tax obligations out over time.
 In exchange for this extended payment time, the taxpayer is required to waive certain rights.

-In Proposed Regulation 148576-05 the IRS has proposed to raise the cost of filing an IRS installment agreement to $105, from the current $43 fee.
-The Proposed Regulation also proposes that the IRS installment agreement filing fee will only be $52 if the taxpayer agrees to allow the IRS to draft the payments directly from the taxpayer’s bank account.
+In Proposed Regulation 148576-05 the IRS indicates that it will raise the cost of filing an IRS installment agreement to $105, from the current $43 fee.
+The Proposed Regulation also indicates that the IRS installment agreement filing fee will only be $52 if the taxpayer agrees to allow the IRS to draft the payments directly from the taxpayer’s bank account.